 What’s a barn quilt?

-Initiated by the Starkville Area Arts Council, the Oktibbeha County Barn Quilt Trail currently extends from the city of Starkville, continuing south along picturesque Oktoc Road, to the Noxubee Refuge Visitor’s Center.
+Initiated by the Starkville Area Arts Council, the Oktibbeha County Barn Quilt Trail currently extends from the city of Starkville, continuing south along Oktoc Road to the Noxubee Refuge Visitor’s Center.
 The trail is a collaborative effort involving the SAAC, Mississippi State University students and faculty via the MSU Center for the Advancement of Service-Learning Excellence, and several local individuals, businesses, and community organizations.